Web Design

 Here's an example.

 Follow the video posted in Schoology or on the Tutorials page to add spans and font descriptions to your basic page.
 Add at least one instance each of italics, strikethrough, underlining, and a unique font family.
-Submit your html file as Last_First_basic4.html, or indicate that you have completed the assignment online.
+Leave a note in Schoology when you have finished.

 Here's an example.